 Tips for Planning Your Estate

-- It’s never pleasant to think about, but there may come a time where you’re unable to make decisions for yourself.
-For these scenarios, a living will or other form of advance directive can help ensure your doctors and loved ones know how to best respect your wishes.
+- It’s never pleasant to think about, but there may come a time when you’re unable to make decisions for yourself.
+For these scenarios, a living will or other form of advance directive can help ensure your doctors and loved ones know your wishes.

 - To maximize the legacy you leave to your heirs, you need a comprehensive financial plan and a smart investing strategy.
 A financial advisor can help you with both.
 To find an advisor near you, use our free financial advisor matching tool.
 Just answer some questions about your finances, and the tool will match you with professionals in your area.